cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 Answer the following questions for yourself.

 - Which colours do you like?
-- Which colors do you use for your sketch notes?
+- Which colors do you use for your Sketchnotes?
 - Do you use the colors consistently?
 - Which functions do colors fulfill for you?
 - How can you use colors as code?